 We flee the scene of the crime in whatever way is our preferred distraction method.

 We book a ticket to Mexico.
 We tear down the house (or throw out the oven, as was the case for one writer I knew.
-She then had to get ANOTHER oven, and get it installed… oh dear).
+She then had to get ANOTHER oven, and get it installed… nice little one-to-two month chaos distraction right there!).
 For me, two weeks away from completing my writing degree at RMIT in Melbourne, I packed up my entire life and heave it into my car within the space of four hours.

 Why does the sabotage show up near the end of the draft?